 The Certificate of Achievement is a college credential for students who have successfully completed designated medium-length-technical-occupational-professional education credit course sequences which provide them with entry-level skills or job upgrading.
-These course sequences shall be at least 24 credit hours, but may not exceed 45 credit hours.
+These course sequences shall be at least 24 credit hours, but may not exceed 45 credit hours (unless external employment requirements exceed this number).
 The issuance of a C.A. requires that the student must earn a GPA of 2.0 or better for all courses required in the certificate.